agrc/gis.utah.gov/.github/contributing.md

 ### Before merging

-We recommend a read on our [Collaborator Guide](collaborating.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
+We recommend a review of our [Collaborator Guide](collaborating.md#accepting-modifications) for in-depth details on how we accept contributions into this repository.
 The list below describes some merging and approval rules adopted in this repository.

 - Pull Requests must be open for at least 48 hours (Or 72 hours if the PR was authored on the weekend).